Sour Cream Drop Cookies

 sour cream cookies covered in red and green sanding sugar.

-Another option is to frost the cookies with a buttercream frosting after baking (frosting recipe in the recipe card below).
+Another option is to frost the cookies with a buttercream frosting after baking (the frosting recipe is in the recipe card below).
 Make sure that the cookies are completely cool before frosting.

 frosted sour cream cookies topped with gold star sprinkles on a wire rack.